 The LDS Church has a tremendous amount of microfilm for all over the country.
 They are continually working to digitize or transcribe genealogical information and make it accessible to the public at no cost through familysearch.org.
-Also includes helpful tutorials and instructional videos.
+Also includes helpful Research Process and Instruction.

 Fold3 (Ancestry.com) (available at the Government and Heritage Library and other libraries)

 Online access to original US military records, including many from the National Archives, and nonmilitary records.